Mt. SAC Important Message

 Patient Care in Radiologic Technology RAD 91

-• Explain the radiographer’s role in patient education, including procedure explanations and instructions.
+• Explain the radiographer’s role in patient education.

-• Describe the roles and responsibilities of the healthcare facility, healthcare team members, and the radiographer in patient care.
+• Describe roles and responsibilities of the healthcare facility, team members, and the radiographer.

-• Explain the pharmacology, administration, and patient care considerations for contrast agents.
+• Explain the pharmacology, administration, and patient care considerations of contrast agents

-• Apply infection control and safety procedures using standard precautions, including handling of medical devices, patient transfer, immobilization, and environmental safety.
+• Apply infection control and safety procedures using standard precautions.

 • Students will develop knowledge of effective communication.